 - Snell label

 Once you have selected the appropriate helmet model, it is equally important to have it correctly sized.
 Loose or improperly fitting helmets can affect safety and a rider’s peripheral vision.
-Helmetcheck.org provides the following tips to remember when picking out a helmet:
+The NHTSA provides the following tips to select the right helmet:

 Always remember wearing a helmet can significantly increase the chances of survival and decrease the chance of head injury in the event of an accident.
 Once a helmet has been involved in a crash, it should immediately be discarded as the structural integrity may have been compromised.